Coronavirus figures and developments explained.

 Fewer updates, still keeping track of the virus.

-Wastewater tracking will become more important in monitoring the development of the coronavirus.
+Wastewater sampling will play a more prominent role in monitoring the development of the coronavirus.

 Omicron is now the most common variant of the coronavirus.
 What does this mean for the Netherlands?